amnesiiac/amnesiiac.github.io/_posts/2023-12-29-linux-ftrace.md

 <hr>

 ### # kernel pid vs userspace pid
-kernel pid is actually 'thread id', userspace pid is process id. the tgid of kernel is the same meaning as userspace pid.
+kernel pid is actually thread id, userspace pid is process id. the tgid of kernel is the same meaning as userspace pid.
 ref: https://stackoverflow.com/a/9306150

 try checking the ftrace options, enable it if closed: